Hove: Sport and leisure

 The home of Sussex County Cricket Club is at County Cricket Ground, Hove.
 It is used for county, national and international matches, music concerts, fireworks displays, and has found resurgent popularity with the introduction of Twenty20.

 Until 1997 Hove was home to the Brighton & Hove Albion F.C.'s Goldstone Ground.
+The football club is known as The Seagulls and a seagull crest has been used since 1977.
 In September 2007, planning permission was confirmed for the club's new ground, at Falmer, still within the city limits but on the Brighton side.
 The new stadium started development in late 2008, with the first game being played in August 2011.

+Hove is home to a detachment of the Sussex Army Cadet Force, a volunteer youth organisation, sponsored by the Ministry of Defence, which accepts cadets aged between 12 and 18 years of age.

 Brighton & Hove Hockey Club is a field hockey club and its home ground is based in Hove.

-There are a number of parks in Hove including Hove Park and St. Anne's Well Gardens.
+There are a number of parks in Hove including Hove Park and St. Anne's Well Gardens which has many native and exotic trees and a scented garden.
 The King Alfred Centre which is currently a leisure centre with swimming pool and a couple of gyms on the seafront.
-In March 2007 Brighton and Hove City Council gave planning permission for a £290 million pound development designed by Frank Gehry.
+In March 2007 Brighton and Hove City Council gave planning permission for a £290 million development designed by Frank Gehry.
 This project was scrapped in January 2009 when the developer pulled out.

 Hove Promenade parkrun, situated by Hove Lawns started in July 2015 and is one of five such free, timed 5 km runs across the city.
+Hove Lawns is a stretch of lawns along the seafront divided into two parts – Brunswick Lawns and King’s Lawns.

 The Monarch's Way long-distance footpath threads south-eastwards across the town from the Downs, before heading west along the seafront towards its terminus at Shoreham-by-Sea.

-"Hove, Actually"
+"Hove, actually"

-A well-known reply by residents of Hove, usually humorous, when asked if they live in Brighton is "Hove, actually" thus maintaining a distinction with their less genteel neighbour.
+A well-known reply by residents of Hove, usually humorous, when asked if they live in Brighton is "Hove, actually" thus maintaining a distinction with their neighbour.
 One source has identified the locally resident actor Laurence Olivier (who lived in Brighton) as the origin of the phrase.
 In the 1990s the Hove borough council used the slogan "Hove, actually" to promote the town for tourism.